1437 4th Street, Suite 310

 - Do not submit project proposals at this stage; this is a short list.

 - There is no application fee.

 Click here to see CaFE™ FAQ for general questions.
-Email specific questions to Chris Guerra, email@example.com, with “Artist Roster - Question” in the subject line.
+Email specific questions to Naomi Okuyama, email@example.com, with “Artist Roster - Question” in the subject line.

 - Applications should be completed and submitted on time for the quarterly review.